stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/02_Composer.md

 which is updated to push a newer version, you'll also need to run `composer install` afterwards.
 We recommend looking into [Composer "lock" files](http://getcomposer.org/doc/01-basic-usage.md#composer-lock-the-lock-file) for this purpose.

-### Can I keep using Downloads, Subversion Externals or Git Submodules?
+### Can I keep using downloads, subversion externals or git submodules?

 Yes and no. Composer comes with additional features such as [autoloading](http://getcomposer.org/doc/01-basic-usage.md#autoloading)